ddhruvkr/Edit-Unsup-TS/README.md

 The different configurations in the code can be controlled by the config.py file.

 To initially train the language model, set the "operation" parameter in the config file to "train_lm".
-The parameter "lm_type" controls the type of language model to train.
-The value "structural" will train a syntax aware language model, whereas the value "standard" will train the usual language model.
+This will train a syntax-aware language model.
+If you wish to use a standard language model, set the parameter "use_structural_as_standard" as True.

 To run the simplification algorithm, set the parameter "operation" to "sample".